Discover folk - the CRM for people-powered businesses

 Pricing

-You can try folk for free with a 14-day free trial.
-After that, a monthly or annual subscription plan is as follows
+You can try folk for free with a 14-day free trial, perfect for healthcare teams of 20-50 people to test patient care workflows.
+After that, monthly or annual subscription plans are as follows:

 2. HubSpot